 As a result of this, corruption was being encouraged continuously, as people could not collect the accounts of any work of the government.
 The opacity between the government and the citizens was expanding.

-Thereafter, this act was implemented in 2005 to prevent corruption and to bring transparency in the work of the government before the public and to connect the common citizens with the government.
+Thereafter, this act was implemented in 2005 to prevent corruption and bring transparency in the work of the government before the public, and to connect the common citizens with the government.

 The act is currently applicable all over India.

 After the implementation of the Act, Indian citizens were given the right to access public information under the Right to Information Act 2005.